thrivinginacademia/grantwriting/README.md

 ***
 # Scientific writing
 The goal of scientific writing is to say precisely what you want to say as clearly and as simply as possible.
 {% include youtubePlayer.html id="G5UGU9MV7Z0" %}

+### Writing as craft
+The purpose of writing a proposal, in particular, is to persuade.
+You must take the reader by the hand from *what they already know* to *what you want them to know.*

 <script async class="speakerdeck-embed" data-id="5073fb290864415282b7d8bea4a27f69" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>